Choose the right course

 Make sure your tires, brakes and drivetrain are in good repair.
 It may be worthwhile taking your bike to a shop for a checkup.
 Old, cracked or worn tires typically get flats more often than new tires.

 Know some basic repairs

-One tip on fixing flat tires: It's always worth the extra time determining how you got a flat.
+One tip on fixing flat tires: It's always worth the extra time to determine how you got a flat.
 You want to check your tire for embedded glass, thorns, nails, or any other sharp object that may have caused the flat to begin with.
-If you don't do this, you run the risk for having another flat with your new tube for the same reason.
+If you don't do this, you run the risk of getting another flat with your new tube for the same reason.

 Pump up your tires

-One major cause of flat tires is hitting a pothole or pump with an under-inflated tire.
-It can pinch the tube and cause it to get two small cuts which look like a snake pit.
-To avoid this, keep your tires inflated to the maximum PSI which is typically printed on the side of the tire.
+One major cause of flat tires is hitting a pothole or bump with an underinflated tire.
+It can pinch the tube and cause it to get two small cuts, which look like a snake bite.
+To avoid this, keep your tires inflated to the maximum PSI, which typically is printed on the side of the tire.

 Get a good bike fit

 Having your bike fit you properly makes for a more comfortable ride and makes you more efficient.
 If you do get a bike fit, make sure this is before your big ride so that you can ease into the new riding posture.